Strivin0311/ai-learning/tasks/l2/l2program.md

 # Learning to Programming
-*Here's some resources about Learning to Programming*
+*Here're some resources about Learning to Programming*